yangwu1227/leetcode-ds-algo/README.md

   - IDE: The build workflow involves the `tasks.json` and `launch.json` files in the respective `.vscode` and `.vscode_debian` directories.

-  - CLI: Each solution has a corresponding `Makefile` for compiling the code without debugging if preferred.
-Ensure that the include path flags in the `Makefile` are updated to match the installed paths on the system.
+  - CLI: Each solution has a corresponding `Makefile` for compiling the code without debugging.
+Ensure that the include path flags in the `Makefile` are updated to match the installed paths on the system if external libraries are used, e.g., Boost and Eigen.

 - **IntelliSense**: The [c_cpp_properties.json](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) file is used to configure (global level) include paths and other settings for IntelliSense in Visual Studio Code.

-### External Libraries
+#### External Libraries

 Some C++ solutions utilize both the [Boost](https://www.boost.org/) and [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) libraries.
 The include paths flags in `task.json` are platform-specific: